ErayEroglu/entrapeer_case/README.md

 ```
  cat clustered_companies.json
 ```
-If you having trouble to reach the file, look at the "Extra commands for eliminating the problems" section at the end.
+If you are having trouble reaching the file, look at the "Extra commands for eliminating the problems" section at the end.

 ## Built With